aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Represents the various types of protection options available for a worksheet.
 Supports advanced protection options in ExcelXP and above version.

+**Remarks**

 This property can protect worksheet in all versions of Excel file and support advanced protection options in ExcelXP and above version.

 **Returns:**
 [Protection](../../com.aspose.cells/protection)